 The study of pneumatic chemistry in the laboratory has developed considerably over the last three centuries.
 We shall conclude our historical overview with a review of some of the equipment used down through the years.
 Hales' pneumatic trough (Figure 2) looks odd, but the basic idea is still widely use today although it has been considerably modified and simplified.
-By 1830, retorts were used to generate gases (Figure 7).
+By 1830, retorts such as the one shown in Figure 7 were used to generate gases.
+The modern pneumatic trough has changed little in the past 200 years.
+Figure 8 is from a 1845 textbook.